 Fresh Shorts aims to identify the next generation of New Zealand feature filmmakers by nurturing and inspiring up-and-coming talent.

-Fresh Shorts - at a glance
+Fresh Shorts - At a glance

 - Who can apply: Fresh Shorts is open to applications for short narrative films, which may be live action, animation or documentary.

 All applications must have a director attached to the project to gain funding.
 Projects applying for Fresh 30 must have a producer who is separate from the director.
 Writers, producers and directors must be New Zealand citizens or residents.
+Writer, director and producer must be available to attend the Fresh Shorts Development Labs.

 Film proposals will be assessed on the following: